Information for Parents and Carers

 How is PACT different from other interventions?

-• PACT is the only intervention that works through video feedback with adults who have prominent roles in your child's life instead of directly with your child.
+• PACT is the only evidence-based intervention that works through video feedback with adults who have prominent roles in your child's life instead of directly with your child.

 • PACT does not teach, prompt or coach your child.
 Instead, PACT creates supportive adult responses and interaction within a special relationship to facilitate your child's social communication skills.